Banking law, capital market law and investment law

 Revocation of loan contracts

-Due to inadmissible revocation instructions in consumer loan agreements, it is sometimes possible to revoke the loan agreement even years later.
-In combination with a bank that supports debt rescheduling, the borrower may be able to get rid of his high-interest loan agreement without early repayment penalty and save a lot of money in the future by signing a new loan agreement with lower interest rates.
-Or if the loan agreement is redeemed prematurely by selling the property, the prepayment penalty can be saved in the event of a successful revocation and the remaining loan amount can be reduced.
+Due to inadmissible cancellation instructions in consumer loan agreements or inadequate information under distance selling law, it is sometimes possible to revoke a loan agreement even years after it has been concluded and thus reverse it.
+In combination with a bank that supports a debt rescheduling, the borrower may be able to get rid of his high-interest loan agreement without an early repayment penalty and save a lot of money in the future by signing a new loan agreement with lower interest rates.
+Or if the loan agreement is terminated prematurely by selling the property, the early repayment penalty can be saved and the remaining loan amount reduced in the event of a successful cancellation.
+In certain case constellations, the bank’s claim to early repayment compensation may even be waived.
+In such a case, if the borrower has already paid the early repayment fee to the bank, it can be reclaimed.
+The OLG Frankfurt a.M. decided on this in its ruling of 01.07.2020.

 Capital market law, investor protection